microsoft/vscode-docs/blogs/2021/11/02/custom-notebooks.md

 ### Then what does revamping mean for Notebooks?

 We made Notebooks a part of the core functionality of VS Code!
-This means we created several [Notebook APIs](api/extension-guides/notebook) to support creating Notebook experiences in VS Code.
+This means there are now [Notebook APIs](api/extension-guides/notebook) available in the VS Code extension APIs to support extension authors to create Notebook experiences in VS Code.

-Prior to these APIs, Jupyter Notebook support in VS Code was contributed soley from the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
-The extension created its Notebook experience within an isolated webview.
-Somewhat like an independent webpage within VS Code that doesn't talk with any of the other extensions you have installed.
+Prior to these APIs, Jupyter Notebook support in VS Code was contributed solely from the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
+The extension created its Notebook experience within an isolated webview, somewhat like an independent webpage within VS Code that doesn't talk with any of the other extensions you have installed.

 However, now with the core [Notebook APIs](api/extension-guides/notebook), the Notebook interface comes from VS Code and isn't in an isolated webview.
 This means Notebook interfaces can now interact with the rest of the VS Code experience.
 Editor extensions like [Rainbow Indent](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) will work in the code cells of your Notebooks.